This Version Posted: June 29, 2022

 - Stay cool, and if possible, stay in an air-conditioned place.

-- If your home does not have air conditioning, seek a cool public location such as a municipal cooling center to cool down while following physical distancing rules during this time of COVID-19.
+- If your home does not have air conditioning, seek a cool public location such as a municipal cooling center to cool down.
+Please follow any COVID-19 prevention rules, including wearing masks or physical distancing.
 To see if there is a cooling centre in your community, contact your local municipality.

 - If you have been instructed by a health care provider or the Health Unit to self-isolate due to COVID-19, do NOT visit a cooling centre.
 Instead, call the Health Unit at 1-866-888-4577, ext.
 5020, for advice on how to create a personal plan to stay cool.

 - When outdoors, stay in the shade as much as possible.
 If you plan to go outside during a very hot day, do so early in the morning or evening when it is cooler.